 I, Sheilla Ntewusu Afia Yyomba, hereby declare that, this piece of work is the result of my original research, except for references to other people's works, which have been acknowledged duly.
 I hereby also declare that this work has neither in whole nor in part been presented for any degree in this university or elsewhere.
-SIGNATURE..... b(STUDENT) SIGNATURE..... ......DATE.....
+SIGNATURE......DATE.....
+SHEILLA NTEWUSU AFIA YYOMBA (STUDENT) SIGNATURE......DATE......DATE......
 DR. JONATHAN MENSAH DAPAAH (SUPERVISOR) DEPARTMENT OF SOCIOLOGY AND SOCIAL WORK.
 SCHOOL OF PUBLIC HEALTH, KNUST SIGNATURE.....DATE....
 PROF. ANTHONY KWEKU ADUSEI HEAD OF DEPARTMENT DEPARTMENT COMMUNITY HEALTH, HEALTH EDUCATION AND PROMOTION.
 SCHOOL OF PUBLIC HEALTH, KNUST